|Food System Transformation||Nutrient Dense Food||Food Justice, Equity, and Sovereignty||Redesigned Local/Regional Food Systems|

 In some cases, environmental and food justice intersect.
 For example, many factory farms and meatpacking plants, which pollute neighboring communities’ water and air through excess manure runoff, noxious dust and noisome smells, are situated in communities that are predominantly inhabited by people of color.

-“the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.
+Food Sovereignty, as defined by Declaration of Nyéléni, 2007, is “the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.
 It puts the aspirations and needs of those who produce, distribute and consume food at the heart of food systems and policies rather than the demands of markets and corporations.”
-Declaration of Nyéléni, the first global forum on food sovereignty, DECLARATION OF NYÉLÉNI Mali, 2007
+DECLARATION OF NYÉLÉNI (the first global forum on food sovereignty), Mali, 2007

 - The RIGHT of the populations and their States to define their agricultural and food policies, at national level, next at regional level, in favour of family farms, provided these policies exclude dumping towards third countries: that’s [what] we call food sovereignty;